Tutorial

 using Colors

-palette = distinguishable_colors(length(C))
+palette = distinguishable_colors(length(P))

 color_map = Array{Colorant}(undef, nv(g))

-for (i, x) in enumerate(C)
+for (i, x) in enumerate(P)

 color_map[x] .= palette[i]